Loving too much is not a love story: surviving an addictive relationship

 For over 25 years I have been working as a relationship therapist, grief counsellor, couples’ therapist and a specialist in love addiction and co-dependency, helping people overcome some of the most profound emotions experienced when romantic love is impeded, thwarted, impossible or unrequited.
 These include heartbreak and loss, love withdrawal, love sickness, rejection, and loving too much, where being in love is experienced as being anxious, insecure and in emotional pain.

-My sensitive and therapeutic online programme Surviving the Addictive Love Cycle was completely inspired by my own experience during my early thirties.
+My sensitive and therapeutic online programme The Love Addiction and Heartbreak Recovery Programme was completely inspired by my own experience during my early thirties.
 I encountered the most disturbing affliction of the heart – loving too much – and the anxiety, tension, yearning, and fear of loss that went with it.

 I kept hundreds of journals from that time and these now form the body of my programme and workbook, as I knew even all those years ago that I had to create something onto which woman could anchor themselves; a programme to help them make sense of this debilitating experience, to provide them with the tools and techniques to turn this devastating sense of self-abandonment into a whole new chapter, and survive the experience of losing themselves in an addictive relationship.